Timetable

 Split Tickets

-Save an average of 30% on train fares by splitting your London Kings Cross to Leeds journey
+Reduce your train fare by splitting your London Kings Cross to Leeds route into individual segments.

 • Split Tickets